The following procedures are for the 2022-2023 school year.

-Unless there is an announcement, assume school is in session as usual.
-Typically, a decision to close school is made prior to 5:45 a.m. or when at all possible the evening before.
-However, there have been cases where the weather worsened during the morning hours and a decision was made slightly later than the 5:45 a.m. goal.
+Unless there is an announcement, assume school is in session, in-person, as usual.
+Typically, a decision to close schools and switch to remote learning is made prior to 5:45 a.m. or when at all possible the evening before.
+However, there have been cases where the weather worsened during the morning hours, and a decision was made slightly later than the 5:45 a.m. goal.

-Given our experiences this school year and during Phase 2, we believe the best and least disruptive way to provide continuous learning in the event of inclement weather is to shift to remote learning when weather or road conditions necessitate a school closing.
+In addition to avoiding the risks associated with students, families, and staff traveling on the roads, we believe the best and least disruptive way to provide continuous learning in the event of inclement weather is to shift to remote learning when weather or other conditions necessitate a school closing.

-We plan to continue utilizing a two-hour delay schedule if/when possible this school year, particularly when we are confident that we can safely open schools after a delay.
+We plan to continue utilizing a two-hour delay schedule if/when possible, particularly when we are confident that we can safely open schools after a delay.
 If the decision is made to call a two-hour delay, schools will open two hours after normal start times, and buses will run two hours later than normal route times.

 Once a decision has been made, we will use several communication avenues to notify parents, students, and staff as quickly as possible.